quantcast/roku-measurement/README.md

 #### (optional) Understanding the API Key ####
 The API key is used as the basic reporting entity for Quantcast Measure.
 The same API Key can be used across multiple apps (i.e. AppName Free / AppName Paid) and/or app platforms (i.e. iOS / Android).
 For all apps under each unique API Key, Quantcast will report the aggregate audience among them all, and also identify/report on the individual app versions.

+### Compile and Test ###

+You’re now ready to test your integration.
+Build and run your project.
+Quantcast Measure will record activities and events from your Roku, as long as you quit your app properly (as opposed to killing the debug process while the app is running).
+After finishing an app session, you will see your session recorded in your [Quantcast Measure dashboard](https://www.quantcast.com/) the following day.
+Questions?
+Please email us at mobilesupport@quantcast.com.

 Congratulations!
 Now that you’ve completed basic integration, explore how you can enable powerful features to understand your audience and track usage of your app.

 *	Read about [User Privacy](#user-privacy) disclosure and options.